-Mr. Sansbury, age 48, has served as our Lead Independent Director since June 2013.
+Mr. Sansbury, age 49, has served as our Lead Independent Director since June 2013.
 Mr. Sansbury is the Chief Executive Officer, Chairman of the Board of Directors and a founding partner of AEGIS Hedging Solutions, LLC, formerly known as AEGIS Energy Risk, LLC.
 Prior to September 2017, Mr. Sansbury served as President of Health and Wealth Solutions at Alight Solutions, the former outsourcing business of Aon Hewitt.
 For over 20 years, Mr. Sansbury held various positions with Aon Hewitt and its affiliates including positions as Chief Operating Officer and Chief Information Officer, President of Emerging Solutions, leader of the Canadian Outsourcing business, and leader of the Pension Outsourcing business in the Southeast region.
 Mr. Sansbury is a former member of The Woodlands (Texas) Area Economic Development Partnership Board and is a Fellow of the CEO Perspectives program at the Kellogg School of Management at Northwestern University.
 Mr. Sansbury is the chair of our Compensation Committee and is a member of our Nominating and Corporate Governance Committee.

 Given his extensive business experience, Mr. Sansbury provides our Board of Directors with a unique perspective on business issues impacting the Company as well as corporate governance.
-His leadership experience in several different capacities also makes him highly qualified to serve as the Lead Independent Director of our Board of Directors.
+His leadership experience in several different capacities also makes him highly qualified to serve as the Lead Independent Director of our Board of Directors and as a member of our Nominating and Corporate Governance Committee.